These 11 online teaching tools for elementary teachers engage students and bring teaching and learning to life.

 Like Kahoot, Jeopardy Labs is one of several digital game-based online teaching tools.

-Just about anyone of a certain age knows about Jeopardy.
-The online game pretty much follows the same format.
+The online game pretty much follows the same format as the television version.

 5. Study Jams